lightray22/andromeda-desktop-clients/README.md

 * Doing a request dry-run

 The general usage is the same as the real CLI interface, with an added URL and different global options.
-Parameter syntax, attaching/uploading files and using environment variables is the same.
+Parameter syntax, attaching/uploading files and using environment variables is the same ([syntax reference](https://github.com/irondrive/andromeda-server#general-usage).
 Batching is not yet supported.

 Run `./andromeda-cli --help` to see the available options.